Butch Hobson: Personal life

 Following his May 1996 arrest in Rhode Island for cocaine possession, Hobson faced up to three years in jail and a $5,000 fine.
 He pleaded innocent, and in December 1996 was placed in a diversion program for first-time offenders after acknowledging past use of the drug.

 Hobson's son K. C. played baseball for Stockdale High School where the elder Hobson was an assistant baseball coach in 2008 and 2009, helping the Mustangs win two CIF section championships.
 Later, K. C. was selected by the Toronto Blue Jays in the sixth round of the 2009 MLB draft.
-He has played in Minor League Baseball for Toronto and San Francisco Giants organizations as a first baseman, reaching the Double-A level.
-He most recently played in 2021 for the independent American Association's Chicago Dogs managed by Butch Hobson.
+He played in Minor League Baseball for Toronto and San Francisco Giants organizations as a first baseman, reaching the Double-A level.
+He most recently played in 2022 for the independent American Association Chicago Dogs managed by Butch Hobson.